-Good nutrition plays significant role to determine the well-being of the elderly.
-Certain nutritional deficiencies among the elderly stem from the uncontrollable physiological changes (such as deterioration of taste profile, lost of appetite, etc.) and short of nutrition knowledge.
+Good nutrition plays a significant role in determining the well-being of the elderly.
+Certain nutritional deficiencies among the elderly stem from the uncontrollable physiological changes (such as deterioration of taste profile, loss of appetite, etc.) and short of nutrition knowledge.
 It is never too late to improve their dietary habits even at this point of time to uplift their quality of life.

-The evidence-based scientific researches have proven that the 5th basic taste, Umami reduces sodium intake while maintaining the palatability of the food taken by elderly people.
+The evidence-based scientific researches have proven that the 5th basic taste, Umami, reduces sodium intake while maintaining the palatability of the food taken by elderly people.
 Umami helps in protein digestion and relieves ‘dry mouth’.
-The Ajinomoto Group not only helping people live longer, but also living healthier into their old age.
+The Ajinomoto Group not only helps people live longer, but also living healthier into their old age.

 This collaborative effort aimed to reduce the sodium content of home cooked food, promote balanced diet, and improve the appetite and quality of life of the elderly through the 5th basic taste, Umami.